quittle/s3-upload-custom-resource-lambda-layer/README.md

 ## S3 Object Configuration

 You can additionally configure the S3 objects you upload by providing a file with the name `.s3uploadconfig.json` in the root directory of the files you are uploading.
-This is a JSON file that maps glob-based patterns to configuration to set on the S3 objects.
+This is a JSON file that maps glob-based patterns (using [Minimatch](https://github.com/isaacs/minimatch)) to configuration to set on the S3 objects.
 If multiple globs are matched for a given key, they are merged in a non-deterministic order so be careful trying to override values.
 Currently the only two fields supported are `metadata` and `contentType`.
 If unspecified, the default `contentType` is defaulted by S3 to `application/octet-stream`.

 Here is an example `.s3uploadconfig.json` that will make all HTML files vended by S3 pass `text/html` as their `Content-Type` HTTP header if retrieved via CloudFront or S3 static website hosting.
 It also marks all Unix-style hidden files as hidden in their metadata.